-Cancellation of a class may be necessary because of the sudden illness or unexpected absence of an instructor too late for a substitute to be assigned.
-Faculty are required to report absences to Human Resources by calling the College's automated 24-hour Absence Reporting System at 609-646-5040.
-Faculty are also expected to inform their department chairperson or the Faculty Support Office of absence from the classroom.
+In the event of an unplanned absence, faculty are required to report absences to Human Resources by calling the College's automated 24-hour Absence Reporting System at 609-646-5040.
+Faculty are also expected to inform their department chairperson or director or dean.
+If the faculty member is teaching an on-campus class, they should also notify the Faculty Support Office/Academic Resource Center on their campus.
 Additionally, faculty should notify students of the cancellation through an announcement in Blackboard.

-Students will be notified of the cancellation by a notice posted on the classroom door, through the faculty announcement in Blackboard, or the instructor cancellation list posted on the website.
+If these steps are followed, students will be notified of the cancellation by a notice posted on the classroom door, through the faculty announcement in Blackboard, or the instructor cancellation list posted on the website.
 Further study assignments or instructions may be distributed by the same means.
+Faculty should make every effort to notify students through all of the aforementioned means to ensure the broadest means of reaching the entire class.